 The Reserve 30 Carbon wheels have a 30mm internal rim width that pairs really well with 2.3" to 2.6" wide modern trail tires.
 This width allows the user to run lower tire pressure with a greater air volume and effectively get more traction and suspension out of your tires.
 Like many carbon wheel manufacturers including the Race Face Next R31 and the Reynolds TR 309 S, Santa Cruz has settled on 28 spokes for both the front and rear wheel.
 In general, more spokes means more stiffness and durability, but in the case of carbon wheels, it seems like they are backing off the spoke count slightly with the goal of decreasing the stiffness slightly.
 This spoke count seems to achieve that goal, as the Reserve wheels don't feel harsh at all while still feeling stable and stiff in most situations.

 At our wheelset weigh in the Reserve 30 Carbon tipped the scales at 1,832g.
 Considering their durability and ride quality, we feel this is a respectable weight.
 They aren't the lightest wheels by any means, but unless you compare them side-by-side with the lighter wheelsets you'd never know.
-They weigh 34g less than the Roval Traverse Carbon, the heaviest carbon model in the test, but they weigh 56g more than the Race Face Next R31 and 94g more than the Reynolds TR 309 S, the two lightest models.
+They weigh 34g less than the Roval Traverse Carbon, the heaviest carbon model in the test, but 94g more than the Reynolds TR 309 S, one of the lightest models.

 It would seem that Santa Cruz is quite confident in the durability of their carbon rims based on the fact that they were the first to offer a lifetime warranty on what was previously considered to be a somewhat fragile product.
 It took years of testing and product development, but any brand that backs their products with that type of warranty is pretty darn sure they can handle just about anything.
 To further drive the point home they even made a video featuring trials rider and mountain bike legend, Danny MacAskill, doing his best to break them while stunting around with super low tire pressures and eventually with no tires.